Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 ## 8. JIT and the Filesystem Model

-### Server Node Definition
+### JIT-Capable Server Nodes

-**A server node is defined exclusively by its JIT capability**: it can do JIT compilations of generated Rust code in order to leverage Haskell's compute graph optimizer as a JIT-time performance operator for implementations of specific Rust effects.
+**One common server posture is a JIT-capable node**: it can compile generated Rust or other lowered artifacts in order to leverage the optimizer as a late performance operator for specific effects or compute regions.

 ### JIT Compilation

-On nodes with compilers (servers), Haskell may write Rust implementations of thunks with additional logic:
+On nodes with compilers, the pure workflow layer may emit lowered implementations of thunks with additional logic:

-- Haskell's compute graph optimizer analyzes the thunk
+- the optimizer analyzes the thunk
-- Generates optimized Rust code
+- generates optimized Rust or target-native code
-- Rust compiles and caches the result
+- the local toolchain compiles and caches the result

 ### The Filesystem Model